Hovercraft-Studio/oversite/server/README.md

 - Debug components for AppStore - health-check components for camera feeds, etc
   - True/false or (0/1) option
-- Vite Dashboard
+- Monitor UI
   - Design
     - Add button to clear store w/confirmation modal
     - icons should be svg with colors based on pico theme
+    - Add zoom buttons for table style/padding/font
   - Clean up app-store-table
     - event time > 24 hours should say "> 1 day" and be red
     - Treat heartbeats as a special case w/timestamps and red row if out of date
-  - Move /wipe to state/wipe
-    - Move /wipe/* to state/wipe/*
-    - move server responses to functions
+- Move server responses to functions
-  - Add zoom buttons for table style/padding/font
-- Selectively hydrate the app state from the new api routes
-  - WIP Started in AppStoreDistributed - `init-keys`
-  - TD implementation in AppStore component w/keys par & json load
+- TD hydration implementation in AppStore component w/keys par & json load - model after app-store-init
-    - Need a server port config in the TD app component

 Nice-to-haves?